 What Is the Difference Between Unsubsidized and Subsidized Loans?

 There are two primary types of federal student loans: subsidized loans and unsubsidized loans.
-The main difference between unsubsidized and subsidized loans is how the interest accumulates through the life of the loan.
+The main difference between unsubsidized and subsidized loans is how the interest accumulates throughout the life of the loan.

-You are responsible for starting to pay back an unsubsidized loan six months from when you graduate or if you drop below half-time enrollment.
-Because of the interest capitalizing on your unsubsidized loan from the day it’s disbursed, your loan balance will likely be more than what you originally borrowed if you don’t make interest payments while you’re in school.
+You are responsible for starting to pay back an unsubsidized loan six months after you graduate or if you drop below half-time enrollment.
+Because of the interest capitalizing on your unsubsidized loan from the day it’s disbursed, your loan balance will likely be more than the amount you originally borrowed if you don’t make interest payments while you’re in school.

 A subsidized loan, on the other hand, is a need-based loan available to undergraduate students on which interest accumulates only after you begin repayment.
 The government will pay the interest while you’re in school at least half-time or until you graduate and for the first six months after, as well as during a period of deferment.